biobakery/MetaPhlAn/README.md

 python ../mpa3src/sample2markers.py --ifn_samples sams/*.sam.bz2 --input_type sam --output_dir consensus_markers --nprocs 10 &> consensus_markers/log.txt
 ```

 This steps will take around 44 minutes.
-If you want to skip this step, you can download the consensus marker files from **this link**.
+If you want to skip this step, you can download the consensus marker files from the folder "consensus_markers" in [this link](https://www.dropbox.com/sh/m4na8wefp53j8ej/AABA3yVsG26TbB0t1cnBS9-Ra?dl=0).

 Step 4.
 Extract the markers of *Bacteroides_caccae* from MetaPhlAn2 database (to add its reference genome later):